 - In Stephen Sondheim's version of The Frogs, Dionysus is surprised at how much dancing the dead do.
 Hades agrees "We do a lot of that down here."
 The chorus explains further:

 They do an awful lot of dancing, the dead

 It's very comforting and yet you can put up with just so much

 They do an awful lot of dancing, instead

 Down here, among the dead!

 - Luigis Mansion: Floating Whirlindas.
 They're just dancing and minding their own business...
 VACUUM TIME!

 - In King's Quest VI you can enter the Underworld and play a bone xylophone to make all of the demons dance, including some skeletons doing a Rockette/line dance thing!
 See it in all its glory here!

-- In Monkey Island 2: LeChuck's Revenge, you get a hint for a future puzzle by watching your parents' skeletons dance in a concussed hallucination.
+- In Monkey Island 2: LeChuck's Revenge, you get a hint for a future puzzle by watching your parents' skeletons dance while singing "Dem Bones" during a concussed hallucination.